cutthroat78/Oneida-Canada-to-English-Dictionary/README.md

 - [ ] Redo csv file but have quotes around both sides
 - [ ] Setup github pages with index.md
 - [ ] Convert CSV to markdown table
+- [ ] Try and get github pages to play mp3 files.
+If files need to have no spaces, make program replace spaces with -